Portaferry Lifeboat Station - Join us

 If you are interested in becoming a crew-member at another lifeboat station you should contact the Lifeboat Operations Manager or any known crew-member at that lifeboat station or you can e-mail the RNLI at vacancies@rnli.org.uk specifying your interest in becoming a crew-member.

-To become a volunteer Shore-Helper at Portaferry Station, or any other RNLI Lifeboat Station, you must be at least 17 years of age and usually live or work no more than 3 miles from the lifeboat station.
+To become a volunteer Shore Crew member at Portaferry Station, or any other RNLI Lifeboat Station, you must be at least 18 years of age and usually live or work reasonably close to a lifeboat station.

-Shore-helpers provide many important and vital services for the lifeboat station but their primary task is to ensure a fast and safe launch of the lifeboat when there is a call for assistance.
+Shore Crew provide many important and vital services for the lifeboat station but their primary task is to ensure a fast and safe launch and recovery of the lifeboat when there is a call for assistance.

 If you are interested in finding out about becoming a Shore-Helper at our station please e-mail us with your contact information at shorehelper@PortaferryLifeboat.com

-If you would like further information please email the RNLI at watersafety@rnli.org.uk or free phone 0800 328 0600
+If you would like further information please click here

-It costs about £300,000 every day to provide the RNLI life saving services throughout the United Kingdom and the Republic of Ireland.
+It costs over £50,000 every day to provide the RNLI life saving services throughout the United Kingdom and the Republic of Ireland.

-All of this life-saving work is funded entirely through voluntary donations and legacies.
+All of this life-saving work is funded mainly through voluntary donations and legacies.

-One of the ways to encourage the public to donate to the RNLI is through joining a RNLI lifeboat Branch or Guild.
+One of the ways to encourage the public to donate to the RNLI is through joining a RNLI Fundraising Branch (or Guild).

-If you would like to attend one of our Guild meetings to learn more about our fund raising efforts, or if you only require information about our guild, please contact us for further information at guild@PortaferryLifeboat.com
+If you would like to attend one of our Guild meetings to learn more about our fund raising efforts, or if you only require information about our guild, please contact us with your request at guild@PortaferryLifeboat.com

 There are various ways in which you or your family can support the RNLI by becoming a member of the RNLI.
 There are several categories of membership.